 The Preserve Origins

-The Mamoní Valley Preserve (MVP) is the brainchild of Nathan Gray, who founded Earth Train in 1990 as a global community of young people and mentors developing values, practical knowledge, and leadership skills for Biocultural Renewal — renewing and protecting biological and cultural diversity.
+The Mamoní Valley Preserve (MVP) is the brainchild of Nathan Gray, who founded Earth Train (now Geoversity) in 1990 as a global community of young people and mentors developing values, practical knowledge, and leadership skills for Biocultural Renewal — renewing and protecting biological and cultural diversity.
 The Valley had reached its peak extent of deforestation and area in pasture (around 30%) around the year 2000.
-Enter Earth Train and its efforts to prevent the regional demographic trend towards urbanization from devastating the Mamoní Valley’s thriving forests and rich biodiversity.
+Enter Geoversity and its efforts to prevent the regional demographic trend towards urbanization from devastating the Mamoní Valley’s thriving forests and rich biodiversity.

 In its first year, the MVP enrolled almost half of the landowners in the Valley (by area) to become part of the Association, with an ever expanding Mamoni Valley Preserve Association membership.